World In Paris

 Introducing the Versailles Estate

-The Versailles Estate covers a surface of 800Ha, and it is divided into different areas:
+The Versailles Estate covers a surface of 800 Ha, and it is divided into different areas:

 You can move through the different parts of Versailles by bike, except within the Petit Parc, where you can only walk or use the electric cars available for rent at the water parterres.
-There’s also a little train that tours all the Versailles Estate.
+There’s also a little train that tours the Versailles Estate.

-Access to the Versailles Gardens:
+Access to the Gardens of Versailles:

 • From the Palace, through the Cour des Princes (on the left side of the Palace)